- The Adventures of Jimmy Neutron: Boy Genius:

 - Camp Lakebottom: In one episode, Suzi and Buttsquat have jet skis.
 Suzi invites her brother to join her only to close a glass door on him every time he tries to accept her invitation.
 She blames him when the mechanism that opens and closes the door breaks.

-- Castlevania (2017): The Bishop was the one who had Dracula's wife murdered for "witchcraft" when she was a doctor who was trying to use what she learned from the count to heal.
+- The Bishop was the one who had Dracula's wife murdered for "witchcraft" when she was a doctor who was trying to use what she learned from the Count to heal.
 This led to Dracula taking revenge on the human race as a whole.
 His monsters murdered every man, woman and child they came across.
-The Bishop would point the attacks on the Speakers, a group of nomadic magicians who were trying to aid the city he was currently residing in.
-He claimed it was because of their magic, when it's because he murdered a defenseless woman and is only avoiding owning up to his mistakes.
+The Bishop would pin the attacks on the Speakers, a group of nomadic magicians who were trying to aid the city in which he was currently residing.
+He claimed it was because of their magic, when it was actually because he murdered a defenseless woman and is only avoiding owning up to his mistakes.
 When the monsters enter the church, they reveal that this attitude of his has caused God to give him no protection, which leads to his gruesome death.

 Trevor: I'm a nice person.
 I am!
 I know how to be nice.